jasoncui/jasoncui.github.io/about.md

 My name is Jason Cui and I am a sophomore at Harvard studying computer science.
 I am passionate about technology, scientific discovery, and entrepreneurship.
 This site is a collection of my projects, thoughts, and materials I find interesting.

-Feel free to reach out through my social media handles below. hehe
+Feel free to reach out through my social media handles below.

 ## Social